starkdg/hftrie/README.md

 		  R --> RR_[11xx]
 ```

 That's the basic idea, but for efficiency, the bits are chunked together.
-So, instead
-of considering only one bit per level, multiple bits (e.g. 4) are used from the successive
+So, instead of considering only one bit per level, multiple bits (e.g. 4) are used from the bit sequence
-bits to sort the items.
+at each level to sort into child nodes.
 This naturally increases the fanout of each node.
 For two bits
 per layer, each node will sort into four possible child nodes.
 For 4 bits per layer, there
 are 16 possible child nodes.
 And so on.

 ## 		  		  Performance

+Here are the performance metrics for the HFTrie for various index sizes.
+The insert and query times are the average times it takes to insert or query the index.
+Query Operations is for the average number of distance calculations performed for a range search,
+normalized to the size of the index and expressed as a percentage.
+The last column is for the recall percentage,
+or the average proportion of the cluster that should be returned with each query.
+The fast range search sacrfices a bit in accuracy for a significant boost in speed efficiency.

 ### Fast Range Search